SecureIdentityAlliance/osia/src/doc/annexes/technical/abis.rst

-.. http:get:: /v1/subjects/{subjectId}
+.. http:get:: /v1/persons/{personId}
-    :synopsis: Read all encounters of one subject
+    :synopsis: Read all encounters of one person

-    **Read all encounters of one subject**
+    **Read all encounters of one person**

-    :param string subjectId:
+    :param string personId:
-        the id of the subject
+        the id of the person
     :query string transactionId:
         The id of the transaction
     :query string callback: